-As per SEBI's peak margin norms, if the stocks are sold from the demat account, only 80% credit against the sale value will be available for subsequent trades in the same or other segments on the same day.
-The remaining 20% credit will be blocked in Kite's delivery margin field until the next trading day.
+Under SEBI's peak margin norms, when selling stocks from a demat account, only 80% of the sale value can be credited for subsequent trades on the same day in the same or different segments.
+The remaining 20% credit will be held in Kite's Delivery margin field until the next trading day.
 To learn more, see What does the "delivery margin" field on Zerodha Kite mean?

-|Action||Before implementation of the peak & upfront margin rules||From 1st December 2020|
+|Action||Before the implementation of the peak and upfront margin rules||From 1st December 2020|

-|Stocks sold from demat holdings||Can use proceeds to buy other stocks or trade in F&O.||Only 80% of the proceeds to buy stocks or trade in F&O. The balance 20% will be available for trade from the next trading day.|
+|Stocks sold from demat holdings||100% of the proceeds can be used to buy other stocks or trade in F&O.||Only 80% of the proceeds can be used to buy stocks or trade in F&O. The balance 20% will be available for trade from the next trading day.|

-|Stocks sold from T1 holdings (i.e. BTST)||Can use proceeds to buy other stocks or trade in F&O.||Only 80% of the proceeds to buy other stocks and 60% of the proceeds to trade in F&O|
+|Stocks sold from T1 holdings (i.e. BTST)||100% of the proceeds can be used to buy other stocks or trade in F&O.||Only 80% of the proceeds can be used to buy other stocks or to trade in F&O.|

-|Intraday profits earned||Can use proceeds to buy stocks or trade in F&O on the same day.||The earnings cannot be used until it is settled by the Exchanges, i.e., T+1 day.|
+|Intraday profits earned||Proceeds can be used to buy stocks or trade in F&O on the same day.||The earnings cannot be used until it is settled by the Exchanges, i.e., T+1 day.|

-|Options sold||Proceeds can be used to buy stocks and trade in either currency or equity F&O on the same day||Can use proceeds only to buy options in the same segment i.e. option sell credit for stock options cannot be used to buy currency options.|
+|Options sold||Proceeds can be used to buy stocks and trade in either currency or equity F&O on the same day.||Proceeds can be used only to buy options in the same segment, i.e. option sell credit for stock options cannot be used to buy currency options.|

-|Hedged Position||Can exit any leg first without margin penalty even if there is an intraday margin shortfall when the position with additional risk/margin isn’t carried overnight.||First exit the higher risk/margin position if adequate margins are not available since margin requirements will be monitored intraday and shortfalls may lead to a penalty.|
+|Hedged Position||Any leg can be exited first without margin penalty, even if there is an intraday margin shortfall when the position with additional risk/margin isn’t carried overnight.||First exit the higher risk/margin position if adequate margins are not available since margin requirements will be monitored intraday, and shortfalls may lead to a penalty.|

 An NRI with a Non-PIS account can only use 60% of the sale proceeds for trading or investing on the selling day, and the remaining 40% will be released on the next trading day.
-See How can I open a Zerodha trading and demat account as an NRI?
+To learn more, see How can I open a Zerodha trading and demat account as an NRI?